-Reviewers who seek assistance from a trainee or colleague in the performance of a review should acknowledge these individuals' contributions in the written comments submitted to the editor.
-Reviewers must maintain the confidentiality of the manuscript as outlined above, which may prohibit the uploading of the manuscript to software or other AI technologies where confidentiality cannot be assured.
-Reviewers should disclose to journals if and how AI technology is being used to facilitate their review.
-Reviewers should be aware that AI can generate authoritative-sounding output that can be incorrect incomplete, or biased.
+Reviewers who seek as sistance from a trainee or colleague in the performance of a review should acknowledge these individuals contributions in the written comments submitted to the editor.
+Reviewers must maintain the confidentiality of the manuscript as outlined above, which may prohibit the uploading of the manuscript to software or other Al technologies where confidentiality cannot be assured.
+Reviewers must request permission from the journal prior to using Al technology to facilitate their review.
+Reviewers should be aware that Al can generate authoritative-sounding output that can be incorrect, incomplete, or biased.